jakob-schuster/matchbox-alpha/README.md

 # Installation

-Download the binary directly, or clone this repo and build it with cargo.
+Currently, you need to clone this repo and build it with cargo.

 ```
 git clone ..